Tips for coping at college or university if you stammer. Get the most out of your experience.

 So you stammer.
-It is frustrating and can create barriers.
+It can be frustrating and can create barriers.
 But it's a thing.
 It's nothing to be ashamed of or to apologise for.
 Ever.
 But how do you navigate it?

-If you talk to the college or university about your stammer, then support can be put in place before you start.
+If you feel comfortable talking to the college or university about your stammer, support can be put in place for you.
 You might need to explain what stammering is, the effect it has on you and how others can help.
-We have a page for Tutors and lecturers – share it with them so they can find out more.
+We have a page for Tutors and lecturers – share this with yours so they can find out more.

 When I first started university I was terrified – not knowing anyone, new place, starting a degree, but I also had my stammer to cope with, a whole extra hurdle.
 I was most worried about meeting new people.

 Watch the video 'Supporting Students Who Stammer'.
 It features three students who talk about their experiences at university and give advice to other students who stammer.
-It was created by Prof. Deborah Johnston, Pro-Vice Chancellor at London South Bank University.
-Read Deborah's story.
+It was created by Prof. Deborah Johnston, Vice Chancellor at London South Bank University.

 Also, watch our video 'Stammering and university: creating inclusive environments for people who stammer', near the bottom of the page.